opportus/blog/README.md

 #### The View

-Some design purists would argue that it's MVP and not MVC, but whatever, personnally I find it much more natural and straightforward to implement and use the view this way...<br />
+Architecture purists would argue that it's MVP and not MVC, however, I find it personnaly, much more natural and straightforward to implement and use the views this way...<br />
 You implement your views as dumb HTML templates.
 The `AbstractController` has a method `render(string $template, array $data)` which basically returns as a string your template filled with your data (Symfony like), which you then output via the `Response->setBody($html)` and `Response->send()`...

 #### The Model Layer